vub-hpc/cesm-config/README.md

 and Breniac (VSC Tier-1 HPC).
 These files are located in `machines/` and cover *machines*, *compilers* and *batch* configurations.
 The settings for Hydra and Breniac can be easily added to the default machine files in CIME with the tool `update-cesm-machines`.
-For instance, the aforementioned machine files can be updated with the additional settings from [cesm-config/machines](machines) with the command
+For instance, the three aforementioned config files can be updated with the additional settings from [cesm-config/machines](machines) with the command

 ```
-update-cesm-machines /path/to/cesm-x.y.z/cime/config/cesm/machines/ /path/to/cesm-config/machines/ machines compilers batch
+update-cesm-machines /path/to/cesm-x.y.z/cime/config/cesm/machines/ /path/to/cesm-config/machines/
 ```

 All three machine files (*machines*, *compilers* and *batch*) have to be